rusXL/rusXL/README.md

-Gigachad looking for an Internship in Big Tech
+Gigachad looking for a role in Big Tech